 - In the live action movie Shogun's Samurai, two brothers clash for the title of shogun after their father suddenly dies.
 The Yagyu clan backs the older but less liked brother Iemitsu because Yagyu Munenori, has a fatherly interest in him.
 Jubei is a key part in this, loyally fighting in both battles and committing assassinations for Iemitsu's cause.
 Until he learns that his father ordered the destruction of a ninja clan which Jubei had studied with and included many of his best friends in order to cover up the immoral schemes Munenori undertook in the conflict.

-- In the unhistorical historical novel Makai Tensh˘ and its many, many adaptions, (live action film on multiple times, several anime movies, even videogames), Jubei is all that stands in the way of evil wizards, evil chancellors, fallen messiahs, demons, and numerous undead legendary samurai from taking over Japan.
+- In the unhistorical historical novel Makai Tenshô and its many, many adaptions, (live action film on multiple times, several anime movies including one released as Ninja Resurrection, even videogames), Jubei is all that stands in the way of evil wizards, evil chancellors, fallen messiahs, demons, and numerous undead legendary samurai from taking over Japan.
 In some version his dad becomes an enemy again by opting to be turned into one of those undead samurai.

-- Neo Contra has Genbei "Jaguar" Yagyu as the rough Expy equivallent (he is a "humanoid alien" in this game).
+- Neo Contra has Genbei "Jaguar" Yagyu as the rough Expy equivallent ( he is a "humanoid alien" in this game, turned out to be actually a human from another planet because of space colonization policies).
 Still obviously a reference to the original.